MuhammadSaad0/TeenPatti/README.md

+# Disclaimer
+I thought Ace was the lowest ranking card because it has 1 of the suit symbol, realized after submitting.
 # TeenPatti
 This is a multiplayer online TeenPatti (Indian Poker) game implemented using Socket.io for real-time communication, React for the front-end UI, and Node.js for the back-end server.